cloudmesh/cloudmesh-pi-cluster/cloudmesh/bridge/README.md

 ```
 cms bridge info
 ```
 The info command displays information about the current configuration of the bridge.
-Information includes details like the IP address of the master, the IP range, and the lease history of the bridge.
+Information includes details like the IP address of the manager, the IP range, and the lease history of the bridge.
 The following is a sample output with the default configuration.

 ```
 # ----------------------------------------------------------------------
 #
 # IP range: 10.1.1.2 - 10.1.1.122
-# Master IP: 10.1.1.1
+# Manager IP: 10.1.1.1
 #
 # # LEASE HISTORY #
 # 2020-04-28 14:21:40 b8:27:eb:57:f6:65 10.1.1.9 red002 01:b8:27:eb:57:f6:65